AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 ## Setting Up

-Before we train our model, we will first need to construct a model, in which we have two approaches:
+Before we train our model, we will first need to construct a model, in which we have three approaches:

 | Approach | Model                            | Properties                     | Notes                                                                                                                                         |
 | -------- | -------------------------------- | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------- |